Yugyeom: 2013–2020: Debut and solo activities

 Trained under JYP Entertainment, he appeared on the 2013 Mnet reality-survival program WIN: Who Is Next, where he competed against YG Entertainment trainees, who later debuted as Winner and iKon members.

-On January 16, 2014, Kim debuted with K-pop boy group Got7 releasing the EP Got It?.
-In 2015, JYP Entertainment in partnership with Youku Tudou, released a mini web drama series titled Dream Knight in which the drama featured the Got7 members as themselves.
-Over the years, he also took part in creating choreographies for "If You Do" from their EP Mad, and for "Poison" from their EP Dye.
+On January 16, 2014, Yugyeom debuted with K-pop boy group Got7 releasing the EP Got It?.
+In 2015, JYP Entertainment in partnership with Youku Tudou, released a mini web drama series titled Dream Knight featuring the Got7 members.
+Over the years, Yugyeom also took part in creating choreographies for "If You Do" from their EP Mad, and for "Poison" from their EP Dye.

-In 2016, he participated in Mnet's Hit the Stage, a dance survival show which idols from different K-pop groups team up with professional dance teams to compete with others, appearing in episodes 9 and 10.
+In 2016, he participated in Mnet's Hit the Stage, a dance survival show which sees idols from different K-pop groups team up with professional dance teams and compete with others, appearing in episodes 9 and 10.
 He ranked second in episode 9 and won first place during the final.
-The same year, Kim began taking part in writing and composing Got7's songs, debuting as a songwriter with "See The Light" (빛이나) for their Flight Log: Departure album.
-Kim also co-hosted The Show on April 5 and The Show SBS Super Concert in Busan on October 18.
+The same year, Yugyeom began taking part in writing and composing Got7's songs, debuting as a songwriter with "See The Light" (빛이나) for their Flight Log: Departure album.
+Yugyeom also co-hosted The Show on April 5 and The Show SBS Super Concert in Busan on October 18.

 In April 2018, together with fellow member Jay B, he participated in the art collaboration project "Collaboran" for carbonated mineral water brand Perrier with American multimedia artist Ben Jones.
 The art collaboration was unveiled at a launching event on April 22, at Nakwon Musical Instrument Arcade.
-With Got7's third full-length studio album Present: You, Kim released his solo song "Fine".
+With Got7's third full-length studio album Present: You, Yugyeom released his solo song "Fine".
 The accompanying music video was disclosed on September 12.
 In February 2019, he joined the SBS reality show Law of The Jungle in Northern Mariana Islands for four episodes.
-On March 5, he debuted as one half of the K-pop duo Jus2 alongside Jay B, as the second sub-unit of Got7, with the mini album Focus.
+On March 5, he debuted as one half of the K-pop duo Jus2 alongside Jay B, with the mini album Focus.

 In May 2020, he appeared on MBC's singing competition show King of Mask Singer as "Mr. Raspberry Wine", on episode 257.